qidi-community/Plus4-Wiki/content/Kuo Steps for Reliable Z-Offset/README.md

-# 7. Default Bedmesh
+# 7. Default Bedmesh and Probing Tolerance Check.
 Once screws_tilt_calculate has your bed leveled (all four screws indicated as green), go into Fluidd's "tune" to perform bedmesh.
 Do so with bed at your usual printing temperature.
+Examine the mesh to see if there are residual tilts to correct.
+If so, go back and fine adjust bed screws as needed.

-Pay attention to the console log and watch for out of tolerance retries.
-If you cannot get the printer to complete bedmeshes without tolerance warnings, change probing speed 1 mm/sec slower and increase probing distance by 0.5 mm.
-If the system can complete four bed meshes in a row without out of tolerance reports, you can consider setting probing count down to 1.
+Also, pay attention to the console log and watch for out of tolerance retries.
+If you cannot get the printer to complete bedmeshes without tolerance warnings, go back to step 4 and change probing speed 1 mm/sec slower and increase probing distance by 0.5 mm.
+Once the printer has been restarted, reheat bed to temp and repeat "tune" for bedmesh again.

+Once the printer can complete four bed meshes in a row without out of tolerance reports, you can consider setting probing count down to 1 for more speed.

-Save completed bedmesh as the default bedmesh.
+Don't forget to save a completed bedmesh as the default bedmesh.